Classes of shares

 Company Law Solutions provides an expert service advising on different classes of shares and the procedures for creating them.

-(You may want to refer to 'Shares - an introduction' before reading this page.)
+(You may want to refer to 'Shares - an introduction' , explaining what shares are, before reading this page.)

 Any company can create different classes of shares by setting out those classes and the rights attached to them in the company's articles.
 If a company has only one class of shares they will be ordinary shares and will carry equal rights.

-Different classes of shares within a company can carry identical rights, but very often have different voting, dividend and/or capital rights.
-This is done for different reasons.
-Sometimes it is to attract a particular investor, e.g. by giving him or her preference shares.
-In other cases, shares are given to family members or employees so that dividends may be paid to them, because it may be a more tax-efficient means of making payments to them.
+Different classes of shares often have different voting, dividend and/or capital rights.
+This may be done for all sorts of reasons.
+Sometimes it is to attract a particular investor, e.g. by giving them preference shares.
+In other cases, shares are given to family members or employees so that dividends may be paid to them.
 In such cases, the owners of the company may want to restrict the rights attached to such shares, e.g. by making them non-voting, and perhaps by making it possible to take the shares back if circumstances change (perhaps by making them redeemable).
 In some companies, different classes of shares with the same rights are issued to different people, and the articles provide that the directors may vary the dividends between the different classes.
 Such shares rae often identified by a letter (so-called "alphabet shares").
+"Freezer shares" are sometimes used to allow future capital growth to accrue to employees or family members.

-Non-voting shares carry no rights to vote and usually no right to attend general meetings either.
-Such shares are widely used to issue to employees so that some of their remuneration can be paid as dividends, which can be more tax-efficient for the company and the employee.
-The same is also sometimes done for members of the main shareholders' families.
-Preference shares are often non-voting.
+Non-voting shares carry no rights to vote as a member whether on written resolutions or at general meetings.
+Such shares are widely used to issue to employees, so that some of their remuneration can be paid as dividends, which can be more tax-efficient, or to confer an interest in the value of a company, without any right to vote (e.g. to family members).
+Preference shares are often non-voting, but don't have to be.

 These are shares issued on terms that the company will, or may, buy them back at some future date.
-The date may be fixed (e.g. that the shares will be redeemed five years after they are issued) or at the directors' discretion.
+The redemption date may be fixed, or at the directors' discretion or on the happening of a specified event.
 The redemption price is often the same as the issue price, but need not be.
-This can be a way of making a clear arrangement with an outside investor.
+Preference shares can be a way of making a clear arrangement with an outside investor.

 Preference share are often non-voting (or non-voting except when their dividend is in arrears).
 They are sometimes redeemable.